Python-SIP/sip/sphinx/annotations.rst

 .. mapped-type-annotation:: NoRelease

-    This boolean annotation is used to specify that the mapped type does not support the :cfunc:`sipReleaseType()` function.
+    This boolean annotation is used to specify that the mapped type does not support the :c:func:`sipReleaseType()` function.
 Any
-    :directive:`%ConvertToTypeCode` should not create temporary instances of the mapped type, i.e. it should not return :cmacro:`SIP_TEMPORARY`.
+    :directive:`%ConvertToTypeCode` should not create temporary instances of the mapped type, i.e. it should not return :c:macro:`SIP_TEMPORARY`.

 .. _ref-enum-annos: